Sambit1994/TDSE_SHO/Time_Independent/Fortran/Readme.md

 In general: $Y_{i+1}$ =  $A Y_i = \sum_n C_n \lambda_n^i X_n$

-After sufficiently many applications of $A$ the largest absolute eigenvalue will dominate completely
+After sufficiently many applications of $A$, the largest absolute eigenvalue will dominate completely

 $\dfrac{Y_i^\dagger A Y_i}{Y_i^\dagger Y_i} \Rightarrow max |\lambda_n| $

 for normalised vectors, $Y_i^\dagger A Y_i \Rightarrow max |\lambda_n| $

-In contrast to the power iteration, the inverse power iteration calculates the lowest eigenvalue of matrix $A$ as:
+In contrast to the power iteration, the `inverse power iteration` calculates the lowest eigenvalue of matrix $A$ as:

 $$A X_n = \lambda_n X_n  \Rightarrow \lambda^{-1}X_n = A^{-1} X_n$$